 Bury St Edmunds Christmas Fayre by the Cathedral.

-The dramatic St. Edmundsbury Cathedral and precincts are the setting for the Bury St. Edmunds Christmas Fayre, five different Christmas markets on the last weekend in November.
+The dramatic St. Edmundsbury Cathedral and precincts are the setting for the Bury St. Edmunds Christmas Fayre, now in its 18th year, on the last weekend in November.
 Sadly, they really should call this the Bury St Edmunds Thanksgiving Fayre because it's over before many people have even begun to think about Christmas.

 Still, you could consider it a Black Friday treat.
 They pack in 300 stalls and thousands of visitors over the four days.
 It's all very sparkly, with lots to eat and buy as well as street entertainment and a chance to see the historic core of this pretty East Anglian town in Suffolk in its holiday finery.

 - When: Nov 21 - 24 in 2019

 - Where: From Angel Hill and Abbey Gardens to the Arc shopping center and The Apex

 Cheltenham Christmas in a Historic Cotswolds Town